akka/akka-persistence-jdbc/README.md

 # What's new?
 For the full list of what's new see [this wiki page] (https://github.com/dnvriend/akka-persistence-jdbc/wiki/Version-History).

+## 2.2.1 (2016-01-24)
+  - Support for the `eventsByTag` live query
+  - Tags are now separated by a character, and not by a tagPrefix
+  - Please note the configuration change.

 ## 2.1.0 (2016-01-24)
- - Schema change for the journal table, added two columns, `tags` and `created`, please update your schema.
  - Support for the `currentEventsByTag` query, the tagged events will be sorted by event creation time.
  - Table column names are configurable.
+ - Schema change for the journal table, added two columns, `tags` and `created`, please update your schema.

 ## 2.0.4 (2016-01-22)
  - Using the typesafe config for the Slick database configuration,